seqwalt/vioquad_doc/README_useful.md

   - https://github.com/zinuok?tab=repositories
 - Implemenations of different VIO algorithms (see different branches for different cameras)
   - https://github.com/engcang/vins-application
 - For copying things from terminal easily, these lines can be put in your .bashrc file.
 Make sure to ```sudo apt install xclip``` first.
+Note this only works over ssh if the ```-X``` ssh option is used (X11 forwarding).
+However, X11 forwarding breaks gscam usage it seems.
 ```
 # Helpful general use
 alias "copy=head -c -1 | xclip -sel clip" # usage example: pwd | copy    Note this removes the trailing newline character